kinde-oss/kinde-typescript-sdk/README.md

   state?: string;
 }
 ```
+In addition it must be noted that interally this method will ensure that the
+resulting login URL has the `start_page` query parameter to `'login'`.

 ### `createOrg`
-This method will return a registration URL, with the `is_create_org` parameter,
+This method will return a registration URL, with the `is_create_org` parameter
-do make sure to provide the `org_name` as part of the `options` argument, this
+set to true, do make sure to provide the `org_name` as part of the `options`
-will create the provide organization as part of the registration process.
+argument, this will create the provide organization as part of the registration
+process.
 ```ts
 createOrg(
   sessionManager: SessionManager,